Cartoon Network (Italy)

-Cartoon Network is the Italian version of the U.S. television channel, available on Sky Italia and UPC Switzerland.
-It is owned by Warner Bros.
+Cartoon Network is the Italian version of the U.S. television channel of the same name.
+The channel, a pay TV channel available on Sky Italia and UPC Switzerland, is owned by Warner Bros.
 Discovery under its International division, and primarily airs animated series.
 The channel was originally launched as part of the larger pan-European feed back in September 1993.